yiisoft/form/docs/guide/en/field-configuration.md

 # Field configuration

-Fields could be configured on multiple levels:
+Fields could be configured on multiple levels.

 - Widget factory configuration:
   - With definitions;